ryantenney/metrics-spring/README.md

 ##About

-The `metrics-spring` module integrates [Coda Hale's Metrics library](http://metrics.codahale.com/) with Spring, and provides XML and Java configuration.
+The `metrics-spring` module integrates [Dropwizard Metrics](http://metrics.dropwizard.io/) with Spring, and provides XML and Java configuration.

 This module does the following things: